 LCAC believes that no one should have to go without food or shelter.
 By addressing basic human needs and offering one-on-one case management, LCAC helps individuals and families stretch their limited income, and provide guidance about other resources and employment opportunities.
 LCAC provides food, clothing, furniture, holiday food and gift assistance, and limited financial assistance to at-risk families and individuals, including military families stationed at Fort Belvoir.

 Recognizing that children are one of a community’s greatest assets, LCAC is committed to finding ways to engage, educate and empower the next generation of community leaders.
-LCAC works closely with local elementary school leadership to offer a tutoring program and is currently establishing a new after-school program at William Halley Elementary School for Fall 2012 with plans to expand the program to Gunston Elementary School and Lorton Station Elementary School in subsequent semesters.
-LCAC organizes a Back-to-School supply drive each August to ensure that low-income, school-age children have the necessary supplies to position them for success in school.
+LCAC works closely with local elementary school leadership to offer a tutoring program and established an after school program at William Halley and Gunston Elementary Schools.
+During Spring 2014, 267 students took part in the program and participated in enrichment activities such as sports, dance, engineering, cheerleading, mentoring and cooking.
+During the summer months, LCAC provides a hot lunch to children to ensure everyone has a healthy and nutritious lunch during the week.

 English-as-a-Second Language (ESL) Classes

 LCAC partners with the Literacy Council of Northern Virginia (LCNV) to offer English classes to adult residents of southeast Fairfax County.
 The course content focuses on helping students improve their English speaking, listening, reading, and writing skills.
 The classes also provide information about American culture and life skills important to the workplace, community, and family.